timdp/http-aws4/README.md

 ### --no-color

-If you prefer not to colorize the output, pass this option, provided by [supports-color](https://www.npmjs.com/package/supports-color).
+If you prefer not to colorize the output at all, pass this option, provided by [supports-color](https://www.npmjs.com/package/supports-color).

 ## Request Headers